HomeLatest NewsCyber SecurityIoT security spending to reach $1.5 billion in 2018: Gartner

 According to Gartner forecasts, the worldwide spending on IoT security will reach $1.5 billion in 2018, a 28 percent increase from 2017 spending of $1.2 billion.

 “We expect to see demand for tools and services aimed at improving discovery and asset management, software and hardware security assessment, and penetration testing.
 In addition, organizations will look to increase their understanding of the implications of externalizing network connectivity.
-These factors will be the main drivers of spending growth for the forecast period with spending on IoT security expected to reach $3.1 billion in 2021,” said Ruggero Contu, research director at Gartner.
+These factors will be the main drivers of spending growth for the forecast period with spending on IoT security expected to reach $3.1 billion in 2021,” said Ruggero Contu, director at Gartner.

 Despite the steady year-over-year growth in worldwide spending, Gartner predicts that through 2020, the biggest inhibitor to growth for IoT security will come from a lack of prioritization and implementation of security best practices and tools in IoT initiative planning.
 This will hamper the potential spend on IoT security by 80 percent.